Inconsistency of Islands in Theories with Long-Range Gravity: Introduction

 \subsection{Definitions and clarifications}

-In this paper we will use the phrase ``island'' strictly in accordance with the following definition. \begin{definition} An island is a connected component of an entanglement wedge in the gravitating spacetime that does not extend to the asymptotic boundary of the gravitating spacetime. \end{definition} Accordingly, when ``islands'' are studied by embedding a brane in a higher-dimensional theory, we use the term ``island'' only in the lower dimensional dual description.
+In this paper we will use the phrase ``island'' strictly in accordance with the following definition. \begin{definition} An island is an entanglement wedge in the gravitating spacetime that does not extend to the asymptotic boundary of the gravitating spacetime. \end{definition} Accordingly, when ``islands'' are studied by embedding a brane in a higher-dimensional theory, we use the term ``island'' only in the lower dimensional dual description.
 We do {\em not} use the term ``island'' to describe the full higher-dimensional entanglement wedge since that does extend to the boundary of the higher-dimensional spacetime.
 We urge the reader to keep this definition in mind for the rest of this paper, particularly since the term ``island'' is used more loosely in other parts of the literature.

 We also clarify that we use the phrase ``entanglement wedge'' according to its original definition \cite{Headrick:2014cta} so that it is a region of the gravitating spacetime that can be reconstructed from some part of the non-gravitational spacetime.
 Some papers in the literature use the phrase ``entanglement wedge'' to include a part of the non-gravitational spacetime as well, but we will not use this convention. \paragraph{\bf Gauss law.} When we refer to the {\em Gauss law} in this paper, we are referring to the relationship between the total energy on a Cauchy slice and the integral of an appropriate component of the asymptotic metric.
 This relationship follows from the Hamiltonian constraint in standard theories of gravity.
+We emphasize that we will use the Gauss law not just as a relationship between expectation values but also inside quantum correlation functions.
 For clarity, we will always refer to the Hamiltonian constraint as a constraint equation to distinguish it from the Gauss law, as defined above.
 Note that even in massive gravity, states must obey local constraint equations, which we review below.
 However these constraints do not lead to a Gauss law.

+\paragraph{Bulk reconstruction \\} In this paper, we adopt the perspective that a consistent entanglement wedge is one where it is possible to reconstruct approximately local bulk operators that, in the limit $\ell_{\text{pl}} \rightarrow 0$, reduce to standard quantum-field operators.
+From its beginning \cite{Hamilton:2005ju} the bulk reconstruction program has sought to reconstruct such operators.
+So, our perspective aligns with the standard perspective on subregion duality \cite{Faulkner:2017vdd}.